Next Spotlight UB Event:

 As part of the Yale Gordon College of Arts and Sciences, Spotlight UB is pleased to present another season of readings, theatrical productions, concerts, and integrated arts performances in the Wright Theater, an acoustically designed space on the fifth floor of the UB Student Center.
 The diversified programming spans the arts from video game music to social justice theatre.

-- Emerging Voices Project, Wednesdays in May and June
+Emerging Voices Project, May 13- June 3

 Visit us on Facebook.

 Purchase tickets to events at the UB Student Center's Wright Theater via www.etix.com; search under "University of Baltimore."
 As with all online ticketing services, etix charges a minimal processing fee.
 Tickets are also available one hour before the show at the door.
 Tickets to all Spotlight events are $5 for UB alumni.

 All events are held in the Wright Theater on the fifth floor of the UB Student Center, 21 W. Mt.
 Royal Ave. (at the corner of Maryland and Mt.
 Royal avenues).